AMMALLA/Linear-Regression/README.md

 6 Update the values of a0 and a1.

+##
+## Normal Equation as an analytical solution to the linear regression problem

 Andrew Ng presented the Normal Equation as an analytical solution to the linear regression problem with a least-squares cost function.
 He mentioned that in some cases (such as for small feature sets) using it is more effective than applying gradient descent; unfortunately, he left its derivation out.

 Here I want to show how the normal equation is derived.